SeldonIO/seldon-core/docs-gb/pipelines.md

 final model.
 We use the same `tensorMap` technique to rename tensors as disucssed in the previous section.

 Joins can have a join type which can be specified with `inputsJoinType` and can take the values:
-* `inner` : require all inputs to be available to join.
+* `inner`: require all inputs to be available to join.
-* `outer` : wait for `joinWindowMs` to join any inputs.
+* `outer`: wait for `joinWindowMs` to join any inputs.
 Ignoring any inputs that have not sent any data at that point.
 This will mean this step of the pipeline is guaranteed to have a latency of at least `joinWindowMs`.
-* `any` : Wait for any of the specified data sources.
+* `any`: wait for any of the specified data sources.

-This example can be found in the [pipeline-examples examples](examples/pipeline-examples.md#model-join).
+This example can be found in the [pipeline examples](examples/pipeline-examples.md#model-join).

 ## Conditional Logic